nilearn/nilearn/doc/index.rst

     for multivariate statistics with applications such as predictive modelling, classification, decoding, or connectivity analysis.

-    Nilearn now includes the functionality of Nistats.
+    Nilearn now includes the functionality of :ref:`Nistats <nistats.github.io>`.
-    Here's a guide to replacing Nistats imports to work in Nilearn.
+    :ref:`Here's a guide to replacing Nistats imports to work in Nilearn. <nistats_migration>`

-    nistats_migration.rst

 ..
 Here we are building the carousel